-The scoping requirements provide further detail on the specific matters to be in investigated in the EES in the context of Ministerial Guidelines for Assessment of Environmental Effects Under the EE Act 1978 (Ministerial Guidelines).
+The draft scoping requirements provide further detail on the specific matters to be in investigated in the EES in the context of Ministerial Guidelines for Assessment of Environmental Effects Under the EE Act 1978 (Ministerial Guidelines).

-Figure 1: Location of the project (source: Jacobs, 2019).
+Figure 1: Location of the project (source: Jacobs Project Description, 2018).

-Assessment process and required approvals
+2 Assessment process and required approvals